 111 East Las Olas Blvd., Fort Lauderdale, FL 33301 954.236.1000

 The Fort Lauderdale campus is strategically located at the Florida Atlantic Broward College Higher Education Complex (HEC) on Las Olas Boulevard in downtown Fort Lauderdale.
-The downtown campus is home to the School of Architecture and the School of Accounting Executive Programs.
-The campus also houses the MetroLab, an academic space within the School of Architecture that serves as a student exhibition and community engagement event space.
+The downtown campus is home to the School of Architecture; Graphic Design; and Film, Video and New Media.
+The campus also houses the MetroLab, an academic space that serves as a student exhibition and community engagement event space.

 Dania Beach (SeaTech)